AlecAivazis/alt-responsive/README.md

 An alt store for easily creating responsive designs in a flux architecture

-## Usage
+## Creating the Store

-First you must create the singleton store based on your custom breakpoints.
+First create a store based on custom breakpoints using the provided factory.
+The names of these breakpoints will be used to identify them at a later time.
 ```js
 // stores/ResponsiveStore.js